sphinx-doc/alabaster/README.md

    will be added in a UL below the main sidebar navigation (provided you've enabled `navigation.html`.)
 Useful for static links outside your Sphinx doctree.
+   * `sidebar_includehidden`: Boolean determining whether the TOC sidebar should include hidden Sphinx toctree elements.
+Defaults to `true` so you can use `:hidden:` in your index page's root toctree & avoid having 2x copies of your navigation on your landing page.

    **Style colors**